Lezalith/LezInventory/docs/example_fruit_items.md

 # Apricot defined.
 default apricot = Apricot( "Apricot" , "Orange.
 Sweet.
 Delicious." , "lezInventory/example_items/images/21_Apricot.png" )

-# Label that we'll enter by Using the Item.
 label apricot_label(self_item):

     # All of the Menu options define a new Item that will be added.